 \mypar{FL Framework} \sys uses NVFlare~\cite{roth2022nvidia}, which is an open-source, distributed FL framework by NVIDIA.
-It provides FL task implementations for a wide range of FL algorithms, \eg federated averaging, federated optimization, and secure aggregation, and other algorithmic building blocks, \eg model trainers, model aggregators, and task filters. \T\ref{tab:api} shows a set of tasks used in a typical FL job. \sys executes all of these FL tasks inside exclaves.
+It provides FL task implementations for many FL algorithms, \eg federated averaging, federated optimization, and secure aggregation, and other algorithmic building blocks, \eg model trainers, model aggregators, and task filters. \T\ref{tab:api} shows a set of tasks used in a typical FL job. \sys executes all of these FL tasks inside exclaves.

 \myparr{Exclave Connectors} are gRPC clients~\cite{grpc} that NVFlare uses to execute FL tasks in exclaves.
-They are implemented as NVFlare tasks, which make them compatible with the NVFlare API.
-To add an exclave, \sys only needs to include the corresponding Exclave Connector in NVFlare's job description file.
-This design using Exclave Connector avoids modifications to the NVFlare framework code.
+They are implemented as NVFlare tasks, which makes them compatible with the NVFlare API.
+To add an exclave, \sys includes the corresponding Exclave Connector in NVFlare's job description file.
+This approach of using Exclave Connectors avoids modifications to the NVFlare code.

-\mypar{Exclaves} \sys implements exclaves using confidential VMs~(CVMs) based on AMD SEV-SNP~\cite{sev2020strengthening}.
-Within the CVM, exclaves are implemented as gRPC servers that execute tasks from the FL framework.
+\mypar{Exclaves} \sys implements exclaves as confidential VMs (CVMs) based on AMD SEV-SNP~\cite{sev2020strengthening}.
+Within the CVM, exclaves are implemented as gRPC servers that execute FL tasks.

-\myparr{Exclave Managers} expose exclave interfaces to the NVFlare to support the orchestration of the FL job.
+\myparr{Exclave Managers} expose exclave interfaces to NVFlare to support the orchestration of FL jobs.
 Exclave Managers receive FL tasks from NVFlare, deserialize their payloads, and forward the payload to the Task Executor.
 They then take the execution results from the Task Executor and pass them to NVFlare.

 \myparr{Task Executors} execute tasks inside exclaves.
 A task Executor receives FL tasks from the Exclave Manager, loads the necessary data/code, and executes it.
 For example, the Task Executor for large language model~(LLM) training initializes the task execution by loading the LLM model, the training code, and the training dataset. \sys reuses specific FL task execution code from NVFlare with minimal changes.